-The proposed B.S. in Interdisciplinary Studies in Societal Equity, and Urbanism moves the university forward in achieving two initiatives of the goal to enhance student success in its strategic plan: (a) increasing student enrollment by developing unique high demand online degree programs and (b) enhancing students' educational experiences by expanding the curriculum to include more credit for prior learning and work experiences as well as an interdisciplinary courses and degree programs.
+The proposed B.S. in Interdisciplinary Sciences moves the university forward in achieving two initiatives of the goal to enhance student success in its strategic plan: (a) increasing student enrollment by developing unique high demand online degree programs and (b) enhancing students' educational experiences by expanding the curriculum to include more credit for prior learning and work experiences as well as an interdisciplinary courses and degree programs.
 This proposed interdisciplinary program is a hybrid degree program that will enable students to combine on-site classes with on-line courses.
 This combination will afford them greater time management, if they have full-time employment commitments.

-The B.S. in Interdisciplinary Studies in Societal Equity, and Urbanism also advances the statewide goal that 55% of adult Marylanders will hold an associate or bachelor's degree by 2025.
+The B.S. in Interdisciplinary Sciences also advances the statewide goal that 55% of adult Marylanders will hold an associate or bachelor's degree by 2025.
 Likewise, the State Plan for Postsecondary Education, Maryland Ready, established deliverables that include increasing college enrollments and completion.
-The B.S. in Interdisciplinary Studies in Societal Equity, and Urbanism is consistent with the Maryland Higher Education Commission's (MHEC) One Step Away State Grant Program (OSA) which provides funds to support public and independent nonprofit two- and four-year institutions' efforts to identify, re-engage, re-enroll, and graduate near-completer students.
+The B.S. in Interdisciplinary Sciences is consistent with the Maryland Higher Education Commission's (MHEC) One Step Away State Grant Program (OSA) which provides funds to support public and independent nonprofit two- and four-year institutions' efforts to identify, re-engage, re-enroll, and graduate near-completer students.
 As noted in MHEC's OSA Grant Program guide: